s-d-m/local_jira/docs/src/communication_protocol.md

 waiting and reading a message is as simple as calling the C++ `std::getline` function.
 This is obviously a poor communication protocol since there is a very easy way to cause a denial of service by forcing the server to allocate more and more memory.
-Simply keep writing bytes in its stdin, but never write a newline character
+Simply keep writing bytes in its stdin, but never write a newline character.

 ## Request format